 Reporting & Analytics

-Salesforce offers a spectrum of analytics tools — from built-in reports to enterprise BI platforms.
-The CTA must select the right tool for each user persona, data volume, and analytical complexity.
-Recommending the wrong tier means either frustrating users with limited capabilities or wasting budget on tools that are underutilized.
+Salesforce offers a spectrum of analytics tools, from built-in reports to enterprise BI platforms.
+Selecting the right tool for each user persona, data volume, and analytical complexity is a core CTA skill.
+The wrong tier either frustrates users with limited capabilities or wastes budget on tools nobody fully uses.

 Standard Reports and Dashboards